 North Highlands Truck Accident Lawyer

-Truck accidents often stem from an error on the part of the trucking company or truck driver.
+Truck accidents often stem from a trucking company or truck driver error.
 Some of the common factors in these crashes include:

 - Fatigue: Truckers are not allowed to work extended hours without sufficient rest.
 Driver fatigue and sleep deprivation are leading causes of commercial truck accidents.